safe-global/safe-docs/reference/safe-core-sdk/onramp-kit/README.md

 yarn add @safe-global/onramp-kit
 ```

-Currently we support these OnRamp providers delivered as "packs".
-To add the pack you want to use you should add the proper packages:
+Currently we support several providers delivered in the form of "packs".
+A pack is a piece of code that work with the chosen provider to provide new services to Safe users.

+Using one of our developed packs involves adding the proper packages:

 - [Monerium](./monerium.md/#install)
 - [Stripe](./stripe.md/#install)